Best & Fun Things To Do In Toronto (Canada)

 Toronto is a bustling, clean, vibrant city with a youthful vibe and lots to offer a traveller.
 From inexpensive hostels to free activities, events, and festivals Toronto offers the world to its visitors.
-Finding things to do in Toronto is not difficult and here is my list of the top 11 things to experience in Toronto.
+Finding things to do in Toronto is not difficult and here is my list of the top 11 experiences in Toronto.

 A multi-cultural city edged with that Canadian politeness Toronto is a place that all Canadians gravitate to for theatre, restaurants, and tons of fun alongside the usual cultural aura of museums and historic places.